autay27/boccam/report.md

 - **Run** - runs the code continuously with a 20ms delay between steps.
 This is slow enough to allow the user to perceive the program changing over time, e.g. noticing in what order pixels are drawn to the screen.
 It also allows for programs that can respond 'in real time' to keypresses.
 - **Pause** - Pauses the program in the middle of running it, allowing the user to inspect the state and logs at that moment.
 Pressing the Run button turns it into the Pause button and vice versa.

-# Implementation
+# Implementation of an interpreter simulating communicating processes

 ## Lexing and parsing

-After the user inputs code to the browser, the package Jison is used for converting it into an abstract syntax tree.
+After the user inputs code to BrowserOccam, the package Jison is used for converting it into an abstract syntax tree.

 Because occam is a language with significant whitespace, the default Jison-Lex tokeniser had to be extended to correctly tokenise indents, dedents and newlines.
 The example indent/dedent scanner provided as part of the documentation [@whitespace] was adapted for this purpose.
 Encoding the grammar of occam went smoothly, thanks to the list of rules provided in Appendix H of the occam 2.1 Reference Manual [@oc21].